wp-cli/handbook/bug-reports.md

 **Relevant diagnostics**

 Include any crash reports, stack traces or debug output relevant to the issue.
 Any screenshots or gifs of issue are helpful too!

+Have a lot of output?
+Make your issue easier to understand by [creating a GitHub gist](https://gist.github.com/) and linking to it in the issue.

 If you include the `--debug` flag when executing WP-CLI (e.g. `wp post list --debug`), you may get more verbosity into the source of the error to include in the report.